xRahul/NotifyAvailability/README.md

 * You would need android tools and java
 * Generate a Key by following: [https://facebook.github.io/react-native/docs/signed-apk-android.html](https://facebook.github.io/react-native/docs/signed-apk-android.html)
 * run `yarn` to install dependencies
-* run `react-native link` to link the dependencies
 * run on connected android device using: `react-native run-android`
 * build the signed apks using: `cd android && ./gradlew assembleRelease`